 Employment/seeking employment requirement

-An applicant in the UK ancestry category must prove they can work and intend to take or seek employment in the UK.
+An applicant in the UK ancestry category must prove that they can work and intend to take or seek employment in the UK.
 For the applicant to meet this requirement, they must satisfy they either:

 - have a job in the UK